Hi there!

 Shall we greet with the traditional French cheek kiss or would you rather attempt one of those awkward North American hugs?

-Think about it while I introduce myself properly.
+Think about it while I introduce myself.

-I’m Juliette, aka “Zhu”—this is not random onomatopoeia but my Chinese name, 珠.
+I’m Juliette, aka “Zhu”.
+This is not random onomatopoeia but my Chinese name, 珠.

 Correr es mi destino… isn’t it?